Children and Families that go Missing (Including Unborn Children) Procedure

-At any stage in the process of working with children and their families, the parents and/or the child/children may move from one household to another, with a change of address possibly to another local authority area.
+At any stage in the process of working with children and their families, the parents and/or the child/children may move from one household to another, on either a permanent or temporary basis.
+This could result in a change of address possibly to another local authority area.

-The move may be planned and relevant information shared in advance with the professionals and workers involved with the family and child/children.
+Such moves may be planned and relevant information may be shared in advance with the practitioners working with the family and child/children.

-In some circumstances, however, the move may take place in haste and as an attempt to avoid the involvement of professionals and agencies.
-In such circumstances, the agencies involved must assess the impact on the child/children of the change in circumstances.
+In some circumstances, however, the move may take place in haste, or even as a deliberate attempt to avoid the involvement of practitioners and agencies.
+Where this is the case, the agencies involved with the family must always consider the impact of the move on the child/children, including whether it increases the likelihood of the child suffering harm.

-Where children move to a new address - either within the same local authority area or to a new area – and there are concerns about the welfare of the children such that it is considered that a Section 47 Enquiry is required, the local authority for the last known address must make every effort to locate the children and complete the Section 47 Enquiry.
-The child's move may be temporary or permanent.
-If the parent is not prepared to give information or take advice, the receiving authority should assume the move is permanent and act accordingly.
+Where children move to a new address - either within the same local authority area or to a new area – and there are concerns about the welfare of the children such that it is considered that a Section 47 Enquiry is required, the local authority for the last known address must make every effort to locate the children and complete the Section 47 enquiry.

-Professionals in all agencies should be alert to the possibility that a child or family who has moved may not be in receipt of universal services.
-Professionals should engage with the family in order to link them into local universal services in the new area, e.g:
+Practitioners in all agencies should be alert to the possibility that a child or family who has recently moved into their area may not be in receipt of universal services.
+Practitioners should therefore engage with the family in order to link them into local universal services, e.g.:

 - Ensure that all forenames and surnames used by the family are provided, and clarification is obtained about the correct spelling;